Temitope-Alo/enterprise-decision-lab/README.md

 <!-- Section 3: Portfolio projects -->
 ## MY PORTFOLIO

-*A selection of analytical projects demonstrating my approach to problem-solving and decision support.*
+*A selection of analytical projects I've worked on.*

 ---